 The question is, are you confident that you're providing your cat with the right nutrition to help her achieve these milestones?

 Dry and wet cat food from the store may be adequate to maintain your kitty's health, especially if you're buying high-quality brands that don't contain fillers, artificial ingredients, and other harmful additives.
 But to truly maximize your cat's health and lifespan, you may want to consider supplementing her diet with natural foods.

 Fortunately, this doesn't mean you have to look for obscure products found only in specialty grocery stores.
 Many of the fruits, vegetables, and meats that we normally enjoy on our own plates can actually be a great addition to your kitty's food dish, too.

 The avocado fruit, formal name Persea americana, is one potential example.
-Can cats have avocado?
+So can cats have avocado?
 Is it a safe food for our four-legged family members?
+What should you do if your cats ate an avocado?
 And, if so, how much avocado is enough, and how much is too much?

 If you're a cat owner and have wondered if your favorite Mexican food ingredient is safe for your kitty to consume, then you'll probably be pleased to know that it is…with a few important exceptions to consider.